 Then, we compute the distances between each and every detection with respect to our chosen point of reference.
 Now, there are many ways of inferring real-world distance from an image captured by a single camera with reliable accuracy to some extent.
 As an introductory project to person monitoring, I have gone the simple route explained below.

-I divided the image into three zones with respect to the y axis.
+.
 Relative distances in images captured by cameras tend to be warped.
 The closer objects are to a camera, the bigger they are.
 Consequently, the farther objects seem to be smaller.
 With this, relying on a single camera can be challenging to estimate the actual size and distance of objects in images.
 CCTV cameras are usually situated in high elevation which alleviates the effect of warping to some extent.
 With this, I estimated the conversion value of the real-world distance 6ft. to image pixels.
 Then, since farther objects seem to be smaller, I divided the image into three with respect to their heights and assigned scale values for the distance measure accordingly.
 The further the person is, the less its scale value is.

 def compute_distance(detections, height):